esa/SpOC3/README.md

 challenges are taken into account.
 In detail, you will obtain a *local score*
 $s_i$ for each of the three challenges computed via the the rules below, then your *global score* is $g=\max(s_1+s_2, s_1+s_3, s_2+s_3)$.
-The global score defines your place on the overall SpOC leaderboard and, overall, the winners of SpOC 3.
+The global score defines your place on the overall SpOC leaderboard and the winners of SpOC 3.

 Each challenge $i=1,2,3$ contains *three problems* (easy, medium, and hard).
 Every problem has its own leaderboard (visible on